luismidelgado/debi3es/README.md

 # visudo
 ```

-mark and copy the `root ALL...` line

-paste below and change `root` with the user name you created
+Mark and copy the `root ALL...` line.
+Paste below and change `root` with the user name you created.

-## install i3, a minimum of apps and utils and add a few customizations
+## Install i3: a minimum of apps, utils and a few customizations
 ```
 # apt install unzip
 # cd /tmp